 - Chernobyl Amusement Park, Ukraine

-While you might want to visit these freaky sites.
-Technically, only the Bone Church in Czech is located in a town and actually “tourist-friendly”.
+While you are also a fan of abandoned places and want to visit some of these freaky sites.
+Technically, only the Bone Church in Czech is located in an urban area and “tourist-friendly”.
 While Akodessewa Fetish Market is open, Togo may be quite difficult to get to.
 Somehow, I have been to one of the sites myself, and it is named the second place on the list, the Gunkanjima (Battleship Island).

 Gunkanjima (meaning “Battleship Island” as the island resembles a warship), also known as Hashima, is a 60,000-square-meter cluster of concrete ruins in the sea of Nagasaki, Japan.
 In the 1950s it was the bustling home of 6,000 coal mine workers, and the island has been abandoned since 1974 when the coal mines shut down.
 Hashima was entirely closed off until 2009, travelers are allowed to visit now with a boat tour in Nagasaki.